-- All information in the museum is printed in English and Norwegian on the museum walls and handouts so deaf and hard of hearing visitors can read, but unfortunately none of the staff are fluent in sign language.
+- All information in the museum is printed in English and Norwegian on the museum walls and there are printed translations into multiple languages so deaf and hard of hearing visitors can read, but unfortunately none of the staff are fluent in sign language.

-- The museum relies heavily on visual art which cannot be touched and audio guides are not available as of yet, so we recommend that blind and visually impaired visitors come with guides.
+- The museum relies heavily on visual art which cannot be touched and while audio guides are available, they do not include a description of the exhibit.
+We recommend that blind and visually impaired visitors come with guides.

 - Texts in the museum and on handouts are written in simple Norwegian and English to make them suitable for school-age children so visitors with learning disabilities shouldn’t have issues with understanding the material.
 Museum employees are available to answer questions and provide additional explanations as well and guided tours can be booked for visitors who have difficulties reading.

 We sell troll-themed mugs and magnets with AR as well as regular magnets, pins, and keyrings with motifs from Norway.
-You can also buy a variety of postcards with images from the museum or from Northern Norway.
+You can also buy a variety of postcards and art prints with images from the museum or from Northern Norway.